PennyLaneAI/pennylane/doc/introduction/interfaces.rst

   <glossary/parameter_shift>` for all supported quantum operation arguments, with
   finite-difference as a fallback.

-* ``"finite-diff"``: Uses numerical finite-differences for all quantum operation arguments.
+* ``"finite-diff"``: Use numerical finite-differences for all quantum operation arguments.

 Device gradients